 While many people are interested in having a whiter smile, some may be concerned about the cost.
 But teeth whitening doesn’t have to be expensive; there are ways to get whiter, brighter teeth no matter your budget — ranging from low-cost over-the-counter options to high-end services offered by dentists.

-Cost: around $650
+Cost: around $650⁴

 Home-use whitening products use low-dose bleaching agents.
-In-office whitening offered by dentists takes place under controlled conditions, and allow for the safe use of a relatively high concentration of bleaching gel.
+In contrast, in-office whitening offered by dentists takes place under controlled conditions and allow for the safe use of a relatively high concentration of bleaching gel.
 Though many dental insurance plans don’t cover cosmetic whitening, some dentists offer pre-paid payment plans to break up the cost.

 Your dentist will take impressions of your teeth and send them to the lab to make the teeth-whitening trays.
 Expect to receive your trays between one and two weeks after impressions are taken.
 Typically, you’ll wear the whitening trays for about an hour a day for two weeks.

-The initial shade of your teeth should be recorded in your dental chart for comparison when whitening has been completed, so you can see just how white your teeth are (or how yellow they might have once been!)
+The initial shade of your teeth should be recorded in your dental chart for comparison when whitening has been completed so you can see just how white your teeth are (or how yellow they might have once been)!

 Cost: under $100